Medical Program Assistant | Mental Health Services

 How do I access the program?

-For Fall 2018, the program will be available to all incoming graduate and professional students through their Learn@UW in Canvas on August 1, 2018.
+For Spring 2019, the program will be available to all incoming graduate and professional students through their Learn@UW in Canvas on January 2, 2019.
 Students will receive an email with additional information about their participation.

 Who should complete it?